Designing Accessible Error Toast Notifications

 Keyboard Dismissal and Focus Restoration Patterns

 While visual feedback drives engagement, accessible toasts must remain dismissible via keyboard.
 Implement a keydown listener for Escape and ensure focus returns to the triggering element upon dismissal.
-For deeper context on balancing motion with usability, reference Visual Feedback & Micro-interactions to constrain animation duration within cognitive processing thresholds.
+For animation timing that respects cognitive processing thresholds, reference Visual Feedback & Micro-interactions; for the broader focus-recovery discipline, see Managing Focus After Validation Failure.

 const toast = document.createElement('div');